 Love Unveiled, pg.
 247

-People Who are Genuinely on the Path Burn with their Yearning, their Passion, Just Like the Mystics of All Traditions
+People, Genuinely on the Path, Burn with their Yearning, their Passion

 Passionate love appears as a burning in the heart, a fire that takes over your soul and burns within it like a flame.
 People who are genuinely on the path burn with their yearning, their longing, their love, their passion, just like the mystics in all traditions.
 They do not take a utilitarian approach to life: “I have a problem with my job and I have to solve it” or “I have this childhood issue, so let's get to the bottom of it and get it over with.”
 No, that’s not the feeling or the attitude of somebody who is truly on the path.
 If you are truly on the path, you are passionately in love, even though you don't know exactly what it is you're in love with.
 So if you’re having a problem at your job or any other practical issue, you don’t ignore it, but you approach it within the greater context of your passionate search for truth and for the Beloved.
 You might not know precisely what or where it is, but you know that someplace in your heart is what you love.